When does SURP start?

 Are there social activities planned that are not work based?

-We have an organized trip to a Pirates baseball game and a welcome event of a city tour.
-We also organize a trip to an amusement park.
-We leave the organizing of other social events up to the group.
+There will be a variety of social events planned twice a month, additional social events will be left up to the participants.
 Pittsburgh has lots of nearby attractions, including water parks, museums, rafting, and so on.
 We encourage each member of the summer program to "organize" a group activity during their stay.
 The activities will depend on what the group is interested in doing.
+Keep in mind that COVID-19 may impact the availability of certain activities.

 I have a computer and I am hoping that I will be able to bring it with me.
 Will I have internet access in my room?